ADimeo/Faultynet/README.md

   - In different patterns, including burst, increasing degradation, and persistent
   - for cpu stressing, and user defined custom faults
 - log to files, in user-defined intervals, with user-defined logging commands
-- Define custom FaultControllers
+- Define custom FaultControllers by only implementing log-parsing and fault-scheduling logic

 ### Limitations
 - Only one fault can be injected per interface at the same time
 - Faults can't be injected on bandwidth limited links, or otherwise limited links
-- Faults currently can't be inserted on `Docker` nodes
-- The ConfigFileFaultController does not support nodes that are added during runtime
+- The fault controllers currently don't support nodes that were added during runtime
-- The `link_fault:down` requires interfaces to be managed by ifconfig
+- The `link_fault:down` and MostUsedFaultController require interfaces to be managed by ifconfig
 - When running docker containers the systemd driver is used
   - Modifying this is straightforward, but be aware
 - The operating system must use cgroup1 instead of cgroup2